jasl/vibe_photos_v4/blueprints/phase_final/docs/04_implementation_guide.md

     - Content hash using a 64-bit xxHash (`xxhash64-v1`) over the raw file bytes, stored as a 16-character hexadecimal `image_id`.
     - Perceptual hash (`phash64-v2`) using a fixed 64-bit DCT-based pHash (32×32 grayscale → 8×8 low-frequency block → median threshold) for near-duplicate detection, following `blueprints/m1/m1_development_plan.md`.
   - Identify near-duplicate groups:
-    - Treat two active images as near-duplicates when the Hamming distance between their 64-bit `phash` values is less than or equal to 5.
+    - Treat two active images as near-duplicates when the Hamming distance between their 64-bit `phash` values is less than or equal to a configurable threshold (see `Settings.pipeline.phash_hamming_threshold`, default 12 in this codebase).
     - Record near-duplicate relationships in `image_near_duplicate` (for SQLite) or the equivalent table in PostgreSQL/pgvector, designating an anchor/canonical image and linking duplicates to it.
-    - Use high-order `phash` bits (for example, the top 16 bits) as buckets and only compute full Hamming distances within buckets to keep grouping efficient at 30k+ photos, as described in the M1 blueprint.
+    - Optionally use high-order `phash` bits (for example, the top 16 bits) as buckets and only compute full Hamming distances within buckets to keep grouping efficient at 30k+ photos; experiments in M1 showed that a simple all-pairs scan is acceptable at current library sizes but bucketing remains a future optimization.
     - Optionally skip heavy model inference for images deemed “near identical” while linking them to a canonical representative; in M1 this behavior is controlled by the `pipeline.skip_duplicates_for_heavy_models` flag in `config/settings.yaml`.
 - Model inference:
   - Load models once per process and reuse them across images to avoid reload overhead.